-- The Bambi Crock-Pot BBQ Sandwich is low in cholesterol and has vitamin A, vitamin C, calcium, and iron.
+- The Bambi Crock-Pot BBQ Sandwich is low in calories and high in protein and calcium.

-- It might be too high in cholesterol, sodium, and sugar for those of you on a strict diet.
+- It might be too high in fat, cholesterol, sodium, and sugar.

-The nutritional facts below for our Bambi Crock-Pot BBQ Sandwich include only the venison BBQ and the bun–NOT the coleslaw.
+The nutritional facts below for our Bambi Crock-Pot BBQ Sandwich include only the venison BBQ and the bun–NOT the coleslaw as seen in the picture.
 This recipe makes about 12 BBQ sandwiches with 7 Tbsp. of BBQ meat per sandwich.